wakib1004/devops-learning/aws/projects/assignment-1-vpc-networking/README.md

 ### Step 7 - Launch the EC2 instances

-Two EC2 instances:
+Two t3.micro EC2 instances using Amazon Linux AMI:

-- `A1-Public-EC2` in the public subnet within the `eu-north-1a` AZ with a public IP address
+- `A1-Public-EC2` in the public subnet within the `eu-north-1a` AZ with an auto-assigned public IP address.
+Its security group is `A1-Public-EC2-SG`.
+This is the bastion host.
-- `A1-Public-EC2` in the private subnet within the `eu-north-1b` AZ with no public IP address
+- `A1-Private-EC2` in the private subnet within the `eu-north-1b` AZ with no public IP address.
+Its security group is `A1-Private-EC2-SG`.

 ![](screenshots/A1-EC2-Instances.PNG)

 ---

+### Step 8 - SSH into the bastion